janhq/jan/docs/docs/about/about.md

 [Jan](https://github.com/janhq/jan) is pragmatically built using `Typescript` at the application level and `C++` at the Inference level (which we have refactored into [Nitro](https://nitro.jan.ai)[^3]).

-We use [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and currently support a desktop client with [Electron](https://www.electronjs.org/), a headless server-mode with native [Nodejs](https://nodejs.org/en), and more.
+We follow [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and currently support multiple frameworks and runtimes:

+- A desktop client with [Electron](https://www.electronjs.org/)
+- A headless server-mode with [Nodejs](https://nodejs.org/en)
+- Planned support for mobile with [Capacitor](https://capacitorjs.com/)
+- Planned support for python runtime

-From an architectural perspective, we have made similar choices to the [Next.js Enterprise Javascript Stack](https://vercel.com/templates/next.js/nextjs-enterprise-boilerplate), which is a [battle-tested](https://nextjs.org/showcase/enterprise) framework for building enterprise-grade applications that scale.
+Architecturally, we have made similar choices to the [Next.js Enterprise Javascript Stack](https://vercel.com/templates/next.js/nextjs-enterprise-boilerplate), which is a [battle-tested](https://nextjs.org/showcase/enterprise) framework for building enterprise-grade applications that scale.

 :::tip

-At its core, Jan is a software development kit to build and run copilots, agents and assistants on personal devices.
-The desktop client that many folks use is just a small set of extensions we/the community have built on top.
+**At its core, Jan is a software development kit to build and run copilots on personal devices**.
+The Desktop Client many folks use is, rather, a specific set of extensions packaged by default.
+We're excited to see what developers do with the SDK (once its in better shape).

 :::

 ## Contact